grezniczek/actiontag-parser/PARSER_REQUIREMENTS_AND_IMPLEMENTATION.md

 - Compute line/column locations only for diagnostics that will be returned.
 - Keep caching outside the parser; callers may cache results using annotation text and parser-version/options as keys.

+The EM's `benchmark.php` page implements the first interactive harness.
+It compares fast and diagnostic pure parsing with the legacy parser and `ActionTagHelper`, then exposes resolver phase timings and workload metrics for a selected project/record context.
+This is already useful for controlled project-level comparisons and for separating parser cost from data/evaluation cost.

-Benchmarks must include ordinary annotation text, many independent tags, JSON parameters, quoted values containing delimiters, nested `@IF` containers, and deliberately deep malformed inputs.
-The acceptance criterion is predictable linear growth rather than only a single absolute runtime number.
+The next evidence stage is deliberately deferred until the structural behavior has settled: collect a curated, de-identified real-world corpus and run it through the harness.
+That corpus should include ordinary annotation text, many independent tags, JSON parameters, quoted delimiters, nested `@IF` containers, deep malformed inputs, and intentional differences from legacy consumers.
+The acceptance criterion is predictable linear growth and documented compatibility, not one absolute runtime number.

 ## Test Corpus and Acceptance Cases

-The first fixture suite must cover at least:
+The shared fixture suite must cover at least:

 1. Native and External Module bare tags, uppercase name enforcement, hyphen/underscore names, and names with digits where currently used.
 2. Tags with quoted, unquoted, JSON, and parenthesized parameters, including delimiters inside quotes and escaped quotes.